 Schools, airlines and doctor offices use robocalls to deliver prerecorded messages to their customers.
 Telemarketers and collectors also use robocalls.
 While a pre-recorded message that is letting you know that your flight is delayed or your kid missed school might be helpful, repeated sales calls are not.
 Unfortunately, because of the ease and low cost, these calls have increased in recent years.

-What is the Meaning of TCPA?
+What is the Meaning of TCPA and Robocall?

 The TCPA, or the Telephone Consumer Protection Act, is a U.S. law that was passed by Congress to safeguard consumers’ rights to prevent unwanted telephone calls.
 The TCPA places limits on using automated telephone equipment or robocalls for making sales and solicitation calls.
 Recently, the Federal Communications Commission (FCC) expanded the TCPA to include automated cell phone calls and messages.
 Violations of the TCPA include: